 To select a drawing, just tap-and-hold it.
 When you let go, some options will appear above the drawing allowing you to Copy (Duplicate) or Delete that drawing.

 To move a drawing, either inside a project or to a different project, tap-and-hold it to pick it up, then move it around.
 If you move towards the edges of the screen, you’ll move between projects.
 Let go to drop it anywhere you want.
+Find the Sort button in the top right corner of the screen to sort automatically.

 To delete or duplicate a drawing, tap-and-hold it, then let go.
 Options for both will appear directly above the drawing.
 Deleting a drawing requires confirmation.